IRS Form 8960 Instructions

 Line 18c: Undistributed net investment income

 Subtract Line 18b from Line 18a.
-If zero or less than zero, enter ‘0.’
+If the result is zero or a negative number, enter ‘0.’

 Line 19a: Adjusted gross income

-Unless the estate or trust owns a CFC or PFIC, the AGI for NIIT purposes is the same number as the AGI reported on the tax return.
+Unless the estate or trust owns a CFC or PFIC, the adjusted gross income (AGI) for NIIT purposes is the same number as the AGI reported on the tax return.

 Line 19b: Highest tax bracket for estates and trusts for the given tax year